 1) Enter task requirements into DSS: the practitioner enters their set of boundary conditions by selecting the NN instance properties, that are defined by the application.
 In our example, these are the learning task and learning paradigm.
-The DSS considers these two properties as pivots, therefore, only the remaining three properties (dimensions) are shown in the 3D visualization tool (Figure 5a).
+The DSS considers these two properties as pivots, therefore, only the remaining three properties (dimensions) are shown in the 3D visualization tool (Figure 6a).
 After the axes are determined, the user specifies pivot axis values (learning task = classification, CSF and learning paradigm = supervised, SUP).
-The effect of this is shown in Figure 5b, where only those NN instances are shown, whose pivot property values are as specified by the user.
+The effect of this is shown in Figure 6b, where only those NN instances are shown, whose pivot property values are as specified by the user.
 Thus, this step narrows down the search down to three dimensions and defines the NN landscape, which optimal solutions can be chosen from.
 If more than two pivot axes are specified by the use case, the NN landscape is 2- or 1-dimensional, further focusing the search.

 2) Set weights for selection criteria ∇ : once the 3D NN landscape is defined in the previous step, the user specifies weights for each of ∇ within the range from -5 to 5.
-In our example, the selected weights for $\delta{1...4}$ are 2, 5, 5 and 3, respectively (see Section III-A for list of criteria).
+In this example, the selected weights for $\delta{1...4}$ are (see Section V-A for list of criteria):